Automating the Front Desk: How AI Handles Dental Emergencies & Scheduling

 Setting up Rachel for your salon takes less time than a men's haircut.
 As we covered in our guide to automating business processes, the best automation tools are the ones that take minutes to set up and pay for themselves immediately.

 Create your account in under 2 minutes.
-Free trial, no credit card required.
+No credit card required.
 You'll meet Rachel and the rest of your AI team.

 Add your service menu (cuts, color, treatments, extensions — everything), set pricing and durations, and configure each stylist's specialties and availability.
 Rachel learns it all.